avsk80/credit-fraud-detection/README.md

 To make our model predictions more interpretable, we performed **Calibration**:
 - **CalibratedClassifierCV** was applied to transform model outputs into well-calibrated probabilities, improving the interpretability of predictions.
-- **Calibration Curves**: Calibration plots confirmed that the predicted probabilities closely aligned with actual fraud likelihood, making these predictions actionable for business decisions.
+- **Calibration Curves**: Calibration plots confirmed that the predicted probabilities are closely aligned with actual fraud likelihood, making these predictions actionable for business decisions.

 ### Interpretability with SHAP and Partial Dependence